dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 The other setting is <xref:Microsoft.AspNetCore.Server.HttpSys.HttpSysOptions.ClientCertificateMethod>.
 When set to `AllowRenegotation`, the client certificate can be renegotiated durring a request.

-*NOTE* The application should buffer or consume any request body data before attempting the renegotiation, otherwise the request may hang.
+*NOTE* The application should buffer or consume any request body data before attempting the renegotiation, otherwise the request may become unresponsive.

 ::: moniker range=">= aspnetcore-6.0"